Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 Applicable to: This policy pertains to adults and children eligible for enrollment/ continued enrollment in the Health Home Program.

-Upon the effective date, this policy replaces any information provided in Medicaid Updates and guidance webinars posted on the Department of Health's Health Home website related to this subject matter.
+Upon the last revised date, this policy replaces any information provided in prior versions of this policy, Medicaid Updates and guidance webinars posted on the Department of Health's Health Home website related to this subject matter.

 Purpose